Advances and challenges in single-molecule electron transport: Model based analytical results

 \subsubsection{Selection rules for destructive {\qi}}

-While the MST-set of rules is easily derived, it is somewhat tedious to handle for larger molecules because of bookkeeping for a combination of two geometrical objects - closed loops and an open path.
+The MST-rules are somewhat tedious to handle for larger molecules because of bookkeeping for a combination of two geometrical objects - closed loops and an open path.
 This is a remnant of the fact that the minor \eqref{et26} is evaluated, directly.
 Working with minors can be avoided by exploiting determinant relations.
 They allow to express the ratio \eqref{et26} in terms determinants of proper connectivity matrices.
 Thus, a sum-over-path analysis of the transmission will involve only sums over closed paths.

 We define $ \Do_\text{r,c}(E){=}\det (E{-}\mH)_\text{r,c}$, so that $ G^{(0)}_\text{ds}(E) {=} \Do_\text{d,s}(E)/\Do(E) $.
 Using a general identity for determinants \cite{Fowler2009} we can relate the determinant of the minor, $\Do_\text{d,s}$, to three new determinants in the following manner,